Essential Disciplines for Spiritual Maturity

-As rain comes when the clouds break, the Divine mercy descends when our hearts break.
-Given that Iftiqar is “the soul, secret, essence and goal of all stations in the path to Allah,” acknowledging and embracing our own brokenness before God is a short-cut way of receiving His mercy.
+As the rain comes when the clouds break, the Divine mercy descends when our hearts break.
+Given that Iftiqar is “the soul, secret, essence, and goal of all stations in the path to Allah,” acknowledging and embracing our brokenness before God is a short-cut way of receiving His mercy.
 The Quran reads: “Those who say, when afflicted with a calamity, ‘We belong to God and to Him we shall return.
-These will be given blessings and mercy from their Lord, and it is they who are rightly guided” (Q. 2:156-157).
+These will be given blessings and mercy from their Lord, and it is they who are rightly guided” (Quran 2:156-157).

-“A sin that leads to humility and surrender is better that an act of worship that leads to pride and arrogance.”
+“A sin that leads to humility and surrender is better than an act of worship that leads to pride and arrogance.”

 Finally, as al-Ghazali illustrated in Treatise of the Birds, scholars affirmed that feeling the sense of surrender and brokenness before God is a short-cut way to God.
 Al-Jilani, one of the early spiritual leaders of Islam and a Hanbali jurist, noted: “I tried to reach God through all doors, yet I found them all crowded.
 It was until I found the door of surrender and brokenness empty that I entered and called out: come!”
 Similarly, Ibn al-Qayyim reaches the same conclusion: “The closest door one would go through to reach God is that of impoverishment where one sees that one has no spiritual accomplishment to cling to or a righteous deed to give as an offering to God.
 Rather one enters through the door of absolute brokenness and utter impoverishment that pierced the very center of one’s heart, causing it to be fully torn apart.
-In addition, one mindfully realizes one’s indispensability to and complete need of God and recognizes that in each atom of one’s outward and inward being there is complete need and essentiality of his Lord and that, were God to abandon one for a blinking of an eye, one would suffer massive loss unless God have mercy on them.”
+Besides, one mindfully realizes one’s indispensability to and complete need of God and recognizes that in each atom of one’s outward and inward being, there is complete need and essentiality of his Lord.
+Were God to abandon one for a blinking of an eye, one would suffer massive loss unless God has mercy on them.”